This post may contain affiliate links. Please read our privacy policy.

 Instructions

-- Place each block of tofu on a large flat plate, place a second plate on top, with the bottom against the tofu (use plates flat enough to lie cleanly against the top and bottom of the tofu).
+- Place each block of tofu on a large flat plate, and place a second plate on top, with the bottom against the tofu (use plates flat enough to lie cleanly against the top and bottom of the tofu).
 Place a heavy book or a big can of beans or tomatoes or such on top of the top plate and let drain for about 45 minutes.
-Pour off any water that has collection on the plate.
+Pour off any water that has collected on the plate.
 Cube the tofu into 1-inch cubes.

-- Meanwhile make the sauce.
+- Meanwhile, make the sauce.
 Whisk together the garlic, honey, orange zest and juice, soy sauce, rice vinegar, cornstarch, ginger, and pepper in a small bowl.
 Set the sauce aside.

 - Heat the oil in a large skillet over high heat, and when very hot, add the tofu cubes, which should sizzle and sear (watch for splattering).
 Cook the tofu, not moving it for at least 3 minutes, so it has a chance to brown on the bottom.
 Flip the cubes using a thin metal spatula and continue to cook to brown the other side, 3 minutes more.
 Stir and cook for another few minutes until the tofu is golden.
 Add the sauce and cook, stirring often, until the sauce thickens and coats the tofu, 3 to 4 minutes more.